convexvr/sims4-vr/src/README.md

 and game_camera_scalew to fix.
 The exact values that remove the warping depends on your headsets field of view and the resolution of the game.

 ### Updates to the sims4
 When the sims exacutable is updated the mod needs to be updated to match the new exacutable.
-The python variable code_injection_base_address contains the address to the place where the game needs to be patched.
+The python variable **code_injection_base_address** contains the address to the place where the game needs to be patched.
 I have used cheatengine in the past to locate the correct place in the executable.
+In the python function patch2_togle there is also 2 addresses that points to the executable that needs to be updated when the sims4 executable has been updated.
+The mod works without that patch but there is more warping than what is preferable.